Why we like the Polar Pioneer cruise ship

 Trips aboard Polar Pioneer

-For the ultimate Arctic experience this unparalleled 24-day voyage is hard to beat.
-Created by splicing together two popular voyages, it delivers extended time circumnavigating Svalbard while maximising wildlife sightings, with exploration of East Greenland’s deep fjords and towering…
+For the ultimate Arctic experience this unparalleled 24 day voyage is hard to beat.
+Created by splicing together two popular voyages, it maximises on wildlife sightings, with exploration of East Greenland’s deep fjords and towering icebergs and delivers extended time…

 Photos of Polar Pioneer